sematext/logagent-js/README.md

 - transform function to manipulate parsed objects
 - unmatched lines end up with timestamp and original line in the message field

-To test patterns or convert logs from text to JSON use the command line tool 'logparser'.
+To test patterns or convert logs from text to JSON use the command line tool 'logagent'.
 It reads from stdin and outputs line delemited JSON (or pretty JSON or YAML) to the console.
 In addtion it can forward the parsed objects directly to [Logsene](http://sematext.com/logsene).